 Our food systems, community and environment are changing at faster rates than we’ve ever experienced.
-We’re living in a time where the digital world is giving us a sense of speed, efficiency and instant knowledge yet no time to do the things outdoors that we want to do.
-As we become more embedded with technology, society is changing and we’re in danger of disconnecting with what really matters: the planet, soil, nature, family, health and food.
+We’re living in a time where the digital world is giving us a sense of speed, efficiency and instant knowledge yet no time to spend time or do the things outside that we want to do.
+As we become more embedded with technology, society is changing and we’re in danger of disconnecting with what really matters: the planet, soil, nature, community, family, health and food.

 People are coming together from a vast range of social economic backgrounds in community gardens.
 They’re sharing knowledge, learning new skills, experiencing how growing vegetables can save money and being outside in the garden with nature is good for their mental and physical health.